HunterCartier702/Ubuntu-Server-HomeLab/README.md

 # Then on the server I cp the ISO to the /var/lib/libvirt/images/ISO directory
 ```

+***After running through the setup process with virtual machine manager I have a running VM on my server:***

 <p align="center"><img alt="nvme" src="images/18Bridged.png" height="auto" width="800"></p>

 ## <a name="summary"></a>Summary